 When you’re talking to people in real life, how often do you speak their name aloud?
 We might speak someone’s name to attract their attention or to emphasise a point – but not continually throughout a conversation – unless the speaker is a salesman.

-Our six-week online course – Write to the End of Your Novel – includes a full module on writing dialogue, and our longer creative writing courses, both online and in London, all feature teaching workshops on writing great dialogue.
+Our six-week Write to the End of Your Novel course includes a full module on writing dialogue.